 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7910/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 The decomposition is a mathematical procedure of splitting single time series into multiple different time series.
-Most often time series is split into 3 components: trend, seasonality and random fluctuation.
-Trend gives you the idea about underlying trend of your data (e.g. up or down).
-Seasonal component gives you the idea about seasonal patterns of your data - you usually have fixed periods of time, e.g. 12 months.
-Random fluctuations, also called noise, irregular or remainder is the residuals of the original time series after removal of trend and seasonal component.
-Thus, by using all three components you can reconstruct the original time series values.
+Most often, time series is split into 3 components: trend, seasonality, and random fluctuation.
+Trend gives you an idea about your data's underlying trend (e.g., up or down).
+The seasonal component gives you an idea about your data's seasonal patterns - you usually have fixed periods of time, e.g., 12 months.
+Random fluctuations also called noise, irregular, or remainder, are the original time series residuals after removal of trend and a seasonal component.
+Thus, by using all three components, you can reconstruct the original time series values.

 Additive Model represents time series as additions of all three components: